gaehlerm/SoftwareEngineering/README.md

 ## Refactoring process

 Refactoring follows a similar process that I also use when writing this book here.
 I first started with writing down the basic ideas.
 Some rough drafts of what I wanted to have in this book.
-Then I was reading the text over and over again and reworked it several times.
+Then I was reading the text over and over again and reworked it several times, removing redundant parts and adding some more explanations where needed.
 Every time I started to understand my text better and could further improve it.
 Until I was roughly at the point where the text said what I wanted it to.
 Until I had put all my knowledge from my head into the text and sorted it out into a human readable piece of text.
 Or as Ward Cunningham had put it: “By refactoring I move the understanding from my head into the code.”

+// add the graph from p.193, DDD.
+Refactoring is no linear process.

+Refactoring, just as writing code, is a highly non-linear process.
+It cannot be planned too well because it is a creative process.
+And knowledge gains may come out of the blue.
+All of a sudden you understand the problem much better and the code can be improved accordingly.

 ## Refactoring techniques